keshab-aryal5/Java-Learning/README.md

 - **`controlStatement`**
   ➡️ this folder contains two subfolder looping and selection.
 Selection includes **if** **if-else** **if-else ladder** and **switch** while looping includes **for** **forEach** **while** **dowhile** **continue** **return**

+- **`methods`**
+  ➡️ this folder contains practices on methods.
+Types of methods in java and a subfolder named exercise which contains the practiced questions related to methods in java

 ## How I Use This Repo ✍️

 - I update this repo every single day with new learnings.